moon1124-ctrl/moon1124-ctrl/README.md

 ## 👋 Hello everyone,

-**Full‑Stack Developer • Frontend‑Focused • Crafting clean, scalable web experiences**
+**Full‑Stack Developer • Frontend‑Focused • Crafting clean, scalable experiences**

 I build fast, intuitive, and visually polished web applications end‑to‑end, with a strong focus on frontend architecture, design systems, and DX.
 I love turning complex requirements into elegant UIs, collaborating closely with designers/product, and writing code that is easy to maintain and extend.